AdedamolaXL/ChatGPT-vs-AntiSybil-Legos/README.md

  * Lack of context-awareness: The protocol appears to rely solely on checking if a user has engaged in certain web3 activities within specific timeframes without considering other contextual factors.
 This could potentially result in false positives or false negatives, as malicious chatbots could potentially mimic legitimate user behavior within the specified timeframes or evade detection by not engaging in the expected activities.

  * Lack of behavioral analysis: The protocol does not seem to consider other potential behavioral analysis techniques beyond checking specific web3 activities within timeframes.
-Malicious chatbots could potentially use sophisticated techniques to hide their activities or mimic legitimate user behavior, leading to potential vulnerabilities.
+Malicious chatbots can potentially use sophisticated techniques to hide their activities or mimic legitimate user behavior, leading to potential vulnerabilities.

  * Lack of multi-factor authentication: The protocol does not appear to implement multi-factor authentication beyond checking specific web3 activities within timeframes.
 Malicious chatbots could potentially find ways to bypass or manipulate this single-factor authentication, leading to potential vulnerabilities.